openutm/flight-passport/README.md

 ### 3. Create Initial Database

 Use `python manage.py migrate` to create the initial database tables locally.
-It will use the default SQLLite.
+It will use the default sqlite.

 ### 4. Create a Django administrator